NeoResearch/neo2-yellowpaper/sections/08_dBFT.md

 * Restore nodes to a view with prepare request sent and enough preparations to commit, consequently, reaching `CommitSent` state;
 * Share commit signatures to a node that is committed (`CommitSent` flag activated).

-[Figure @Fig:dbft-v2-recover] summarizes some of the current states led by the recover mechanisms, which is currently sent by nodes that received change view request.
+[Figure @Fig:dbft-v2-recover] summarizes some of the current states led by the recovery mechanisms, which is currently sent by nodes that received a change view request.
-Recover payloads are just sent by a maximum of $f$ nodes that received that $ChangeView$ request.
+Recover payloads are sent by a maximum of $f$ nodes that received the $ChangeView$ request.
 Nodes are currently selected based on the index of payload sender and local current view.
-It should be noticed that $OnStart$ event trigger a $ChangeView$ at view 0 in order to communicate other nodes about its initial activity and the willing to receive any recover payload.
+It should be noticed that $OnStart$ events trigger a $ChangeView$ at view 0 in order to communicate to other nodes about its initial activity and its willingness to receive any Recover payload.
-The idea behind this is that a node that is starting lately will probably find some advanced state already reached by the network.
+The idea behind this is that a node that is starting late will probably find some advanced state already reached by the network.

 Here, the internal state $IsRecovering$, differently than the $ResponseSent$ state, is didactically reproduced for simplifying the possible effects that a Recover message can trigger.
-In this sense, without loss of generality, arrows that arrive on it can be directed connected with the ones that leave it.
+In this sense, without loss of generality, arrows that arrive on it can be directly connected with the ones that leave it.

 ~~~~ {.graphviz #fig:dbft-v2-recover caption="dBFT 2.0 State Machine with recover mechanisms" width=90% filename="graphviz-dbft-v2-recover"}
 digraph dBFT {